andresebr/kumodd/README.md

 write the Created time, so Created time is not available to kumodd on Linux.
 So, although the Created Time is set on Windows, it is often incorrect.

-Caution is advised for any use of file system time stamps for analysis unless their accuracy is verified by the analyst.
-Both Kumodd and external tools can be used for verification of accuracy.
-After downloading files using kumodd -d, the timestamps can be re-verified using kumodd -l.
-For analysis, if file system time stamps are used, they should be be verified by comparing them to the time stamps preserved in the YAML metadata preserved exactly as retrieved from the Google Drive API.
+If file system time stamps are to be used in analysis, the -verify option can be used to verify they are consisent with the metadata.
+External tools can be used as well for verification of accuracy.
+Given a downloaded file set, kumodd -verify will verify the file system time stamps are equal to the time stamps that were retrieved from the Google Drive API.

 ## Metadata